(203) 259-0346 ext. 116

 Easter Egg Roll

 Following a White House tradition since the 1870s, the Library has hosted its own Easter Egg Roll—one that has now become a Southport tradition.
 Children (ages 2 -12) with their families prepare for the event by dyeing their own eggs at the Library first.
 Participants must bring their own hard-boiled eggs for dyeing.
 Belle, our library rabbit, is on hand for this special occasion.
 And the Easter Bunny is here to greet our youngest patrons and lead the Bunny Hop outdoors to the Great Lawn.
 In age-category competitions, children use long-handled wooden spoons to roll their favorite egg across the finish line.
 Miss Susan challenges grownups in a final race before our Secret Service Agents (the voluntary corps of tweens/teens who help out at Library events) finish with a traditional race of their own.
 The Easter Egg Roll is an opportunity to welcome spring and the return of warmth together with friends and neighbors.

 NOTE: Be sure to bring your own hard-boiled eggs for dyeing.

 Potluck Supper and Campout

 Have you ever driven by the Library on a June evening and discovered a virtual city of tents spread about the Great Lawn?
 Have you wondered at the hordes of children frolicking across the grounds and a campfire glowing?
 It’s the annual Campout and Potluck Supper to mark the beginning of summer and Pequot Library’s Summer Reading Programs.
-Every year, people gather for an evening which begins with a potluck dinner at 6:30pm (the Library contributes Stew Leonard’s fried chicken).
-Live music begins at 7pm, with other activities at hand such as: badminton, chalk art, parachute fun, and a limbo line.
+Every year, people gather for an evening which begins with a potluck dinner at 6:30pm (the Library contributes fried chicken, compliments of Whole Foods Market).
+Live music begins at 7:15pm, with other activities at hand such as: badminton, chalk art, parachute fun, and a limbo line.
 Children roast s’mores at the campfire for dessert or partake of treats from the ice cream truck which makes a welcome appearance.
 The Big Pillow Fight takes place at 9:00pm.
 Don't forget to bring a pillow, grownups included!
 Parents can enjoy themselves and socialize while their children have a blast.